ioanamarinelababa1/Culinardea-showcase/README.md

-# Culinardea (Showcase)

-## Overview
+## Culinardea – Recipe Discovery Web App

+Culinardea is a modern web application designed to help users explore, filter, and interact with recipes through a clean and intuitive interface.
 Culinardea is a digital cooking journal web application that allows users to explore cooking-related content and create their own personalized recipes and notes.

 The application focuses on usability, data persistence, and security, offering users a structured and interactive way to manage their cooking ideas.

 ## Status

 https://culinardea.app/

 ---